ToobaTaqi/GIAIC/Typescript/Projects/11-OOP-My-Bank/README.md

 ## Task Given
-The user will enter a english paragraph and all that is needed is to just to implement counting characters and words without whitespaces.

-Create a GitHub repository for the project and submit its URL in the project submission form.
+In this project you are going to follow this video which explains object oriented programming using C# and write the same code in TypeScript.

-## Word Counter
+## Bank
-This is a word counter application built with TypeScript, `inquirer`, and `chalk`.
-It allows a user to count the words and characters user entered in the input.
+This is a simple banking application built with TypeScript, `inquirer`, and `chalk`.
+It allows a user to experience an interactive cli banking application which has OOP concepts applied in its development

 ## Getting Started